-In recent weeks, it has become clear that public transportation is an integral part of the U.S. public health response to COVID-19, continuing to serve millions of trips: Health care workers going to and from their shifts; cleaners, warehouse staff, and food workers reporting to their jobs; utility employees; people making essential trips to purchase food at grocery stores and medicine at pharmacies.
+In recent weeks, it has become clear that public transportation is an integral part of the U.S. public health response to COVID-19, continuing to serve millions of trips: Health care workers going to and from their shifts; cleaners, warehouse staff, and food workers reporting to their jobs; utility employees; heads of household making trips to grocery stores and pharmacies.

-Yet transit agencies across the country are under immense financial pressure due to:
+Yet public transportation agencies across the country are under immense financial pressure due to:

 - Sharp declines in fare revenue as large numbers of Americans shelter at home and reduce their travel.

 - Reduced economic activity which has led to reductions in local and state sales, payroll, and other taxes that fund public transportation service–and which will put pressure on other local and state government support for transit.
 In addition, some transit agencies rely on taxes that must be renewed by voters in 2020; if those elections are postponed, agencies may face further shortfalls.

 - Additional costs associated with confronting COVID-19, such as accelerated cleaning of vehicles, protective gear for employees, agencies opting to end fare collection in order to protect public health, and emergency staffing.

 Public transit agencies cannot weather this crisis through cuts.
 In order to maintain proper social distancing, transit agencies must operate enough service so that riders are not subject to crowded vehicles.